jean-andre-gauthier/swissknife/README.md

 ## Algorithms

+To be completed

 ## Data Structures

+### `AA Tree`

-* AA Tree: Variant of the Arne Andersson tree, where an additional integer is stored in each node, in order to be able to perform order-statistic queries.
+Variant of the Arne Andersson tree, where an additional integer is stored in each node, in order to be able to perform order-statistic queries.
 An integer may be inserted multiple times, which increases the occurrence counter in the node.

 | Operation        | Complexity  | Description                                                                              |
 | ---------------- | ----------- | ---------------------------------------------------------------------------------------- |